I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 Conclusion

-I quickly integrated AgentCore with GenU and called the created AI agent.
+I quickly tried connecting AgentCore with GenU and calling a created AI agent.

-I found it convenient for cases where you want to share AI agents created in an environment with GenU deployed.
+I found it useful for cases where you want to share AI agents in an environment where GenU is deployed.

-However, as it's still an Experimental feature, I hope it becomes more convenient in the future!
+On the other hand, it's still an Experimental feature, so I hope it becomes more convenient in the future!

 I hope this article was helpful!
-Thank you for reading until the end!
+Thank you for reading to the end!!

 Share this article